CLI Scripts in a Nette Application

-When we talk about Nette application most of us will probably imagine a standard web application.
-Presenters, templates, forms and in the end some HTML output for the browser.
-But in parallel to the world of web browsers, there is another, completely different, command-line world (CLI).
-And if, for example, our web application needs to run some tasks periodically in the background, we need to delve into the CLI world.
+When we say Nette application, a web application comes to mind.
+Presenters, templates, forms, and subsequently HTML output for the browser.
+But parallel to the world of web browsers, there exists another, completely different, world of the command line (CLI).
+And if our web application needs to periodically perform some background tasks, we must venture into the world of CLI.

-When we decide to write some CLI script, the first thing that we need to solve is where to put it.
-This folder structure proved very beneficial to me over time:
+When we decide to write a CLI script, the first thing we need to resolve is where to store it.
+I have found the following directory structure to be effective:

 app/